 Our chaplains offer a listening, impartial ear, as well as a willingness to pray with and for those within our community, whether you are wrestling with personal issues, or just needing a space to vent.

 Some of the best moments of spiritual formation and theological questioning happen when you’re not in the classroom but just enjoying the company of others on a similar journey to yours.

 One of the main forums for that is the chance to have lunch together as a community every week day, the cost of which is included in full-time student fees.
 There are also regular socials throughout the year, giving you a chance to see how well your fellow students dance, how skilled they are at roasting marshmallows over a bonfire, and how useful they can be in a pub quiz team.

-We have a football team, the Trinity Tigers, and a rugby team, the Trinity Wolves, both of whom welcome new players (including both students and student spouses).
-Or for days when you can’t face the great outdoors you can always take a break from studying in our games room, which has table football, darts, ping pong, and a full-size snooker table.
+We have a football team, the Trinity Tigers, a rugby team, the Trinity Wolves, and a netball team, The Trinity Flyers all of which welcome new players (including both students and student spouses).
+Or for days when you can’t face the great outdoors you can always take a break from studying in the Badgers Pouch to have a drink or use the full-size snooker table.

 We know that where and how you make your home has a big impact on what you’re able to gain from and give to the community during your time here, and that’s especially true for those relocating to Bristol to study with us.

 We help the students moving to join into our residential community to find housing near Trinity or the parish where you’ll be doing context training during college.
 If you’re bringing a family with you we can help you think about local schools.
 If you have a specific part of Bristol you’re already connected to or want to engage with we’ll do our best to explore all the possible local living options.